Buy Solar Panels

 For example, if your solar system cost $20,000, your federal solar tax credit would be $5,200.
 Say you are only able to apply $2,000 to your federal tax liability that year.
 The remaining $3,200 is still available to you the following year.

 Most homeowners qualify for the federal solar tax credit.
 However, with all matters of finance, it is best to speak with your tax professional regarding eligibility and availability.

 So what’s the catch?

-There are certain scenarios in which it might make more sense for you to go with a lease or a PPA when you can’t claim the tax credit.
+There are certain scenarios in which it might make more sense for you to go with a lease or a PPA such as if you can’t claim the tax credit.
 For example, if you are retired and don’t have tax liability, you may not be able to take advantage of the Solar Tax Credit.
-For this reason, a solar lease or PPA might be a good option for you!
+For this reason, a solar lease or PPA may be a good option for you.
 If you’re looking for short term savings on your electricity bills, a lease or PPA can usually give you a lower payment and allow you to enjoy some savings as well as the benefits of producing clean energy.

 Here are some more things to consider when you do decide to buy your solar panels: